dudebout/cdc_2012_dudebout_shamma/INSTALL.md

     $ cd game-theoretic-learning
     $ cabal install --only-dependencies

-To generate the paper, the TEXMFHOME environment variable needs to contain `./texmf`.
+The Makefile generating the paper modifies the TEXMFHOME environment variable to contain `./texmf`.
-If the variable already contains a path, it can be updated as follows:

-    $ TEXMFHOME='{<current_texmfhome_value$,./texmf}'

-Else the variable can be created as follows:
+To combine your TEXMFHOME with the Makefile one you can use the following command:

-    $ export TEXMFHOME=./texmf
+    $ export TEXMFHOMEREQUIRED=$TEXMFHOME